 “From their first term to now, I can see growth in each student’s self-awareness and ambition to be an artist or designer,” says First Year Immersion Faculty Director Joshua Holzmann.
 “They develop a keen focus once they’ve narrowed down their discipline choice, which gives them more confidence in their work.”

 Jackson-Jones was raised in Chicago, then Washington D.C., and was always interested in art and design as a form of creativity and expression.
 They were inspired by the course Visual and Materials Cultures 1, with its readings and broader discussions about the social, economic and political sides of art.
-They were drawn to Graphic Design after taking First Year Immersion Studio 1, a first term course, taught by Holzmann, that focuses in part on research, writing and digital literacy, and includes making projects led by visiting faculty from various majors.
+They were drawn to Graphic Design after taking First Year Immersion Studio 1, a first term course, taught by Holzmann, that focuses in part on research, writing and digital literacy, and includes making projects led by faculty from different departments at the College.
 And it was through a First Year Immersion Studio 1 workshop led by Graphic Design Chair Sean Adams and Professor Monica Schlaug that Jackson-Jones found their direction.